edis0n-zhang/personal-website-2.0/src/lib/posts/software_as_a_craft/software as a craft.md

 Just like any other craft, mastering programming requires time, practice, and dedication.
 When you watch someone deeply proficient at a skill it will seem trivial, but what you don't see are the countless hours spent honing that skill.

-It might seem obvious, but becoming great at something takes an **enormous amount of time**.
+It sounds obvious, but becoming great at something takes an **enormous amount of time**.
 Such a long time that it is difficult to fathom.
 However, the inverse is also true.
 All skills can be bought, the currency is just time, not money.
 Programming is no different.

 While I can't promise you will be great within a year, two, or even five; I am certain that if you dedicated your life to any skill for ten years, you will be at the 99th percentile by the end.
 It is only human to overestimate how much you can improve in one year, but severely underestimate how much you can improve in ten.

 Internalize this and make small strides every day.

 ## joy in the process

 Although you should put time in, it doesn't mean torturing yourself.
 If each and every line of code feels like stepping on a nail; forget about improving, you won't ever even sit down in front of a keyboard.